Welcome to the Mississippi Association for Returning Citizens (MARC)

 Preparing for reentry

-MARC recruits and trains facilitators to lead various programs aimed at providing hope and reducing recidivism through learning, building resources, accountability and collaboration.
-Our scheduled training was postponed last week due to severe weather.
-Stay tuned for a new training date and become a part of the work of MARC!
+MARC offers various programs aimed at providing hope and reducing recidivism through learning, building resources, accountability and collaboration.

 Advocating for Restorative Justice